awsdocs/aws-lambda-developer-guide/sample-apps/blank-ruby/README.md

     blank-ruby$ ./1-create-bucket.sh
     make_bucket: lambda-artifacts-a5e491dbb5b22e0d

 To build a Lambda layer that contains the function's runtime dependencies, run `2-build-layer.sh`.
+The script installs Bundler and uses it to install the application's libraries in a folder named `lib`.

+    blank-ruby$ ./2-build-layer.sh

+The `lib` folder is used to create a Lambda layer during deployment.
 Packaging dependencies in a layer reduces the size of the deployment package that you upload when you modify your code.

-    blank-ruby$ ./2-build-layer.sh

 # Deploy
-To deploy the application, run `2-deploy.sh`.
+To deploy the application, run `3-deploy.sh`.

-    blank-ruby$ ./2-deploy.sh
+    blank-ruby$ ./3-deploy.sh
     Uploading to e678bc216e6a0d510d661ca9ae2fd941  2737254 / 2737254.0  (100.00%)
     Successfully packaged artifacts and wrote output template to file out.yml.
     Waiting for changeset to be created..